CarlosValdiero/heuristic/README.md

 # Heuristic algorithms

 This software was developed in a work of data structure.
-In it is implemented the greedy and A * algorithm.
+In this implementation we have the greedy and A * algorithm.

 ### Image of program